owaismohsin001/Sunlight-lang/README.md

 ```
 add: 1, 2
 ```
-where `add` is a function, `1` and `2` are aruments and this entire thing is an application.
-Now, there are other ways to aply functions like the forward pipe
+where `add` is a function, `1` and `2` are arguments and this entire thing is an application.
+Now, there are other ways to apply functions like the forward pipe
 ```
 out <- [1, 2, 3, 4] |> map: \x -> x*2 |> filter: \x -> x /= 2
 ```
-or the backwards pipe, which comes in handy quite often
+or the backward pipe, which comes in handy quite often
 ```
 out <-  filter: \x -> x /= 2 <| map: \x -> x*2 <| [1, 2, 3, 4]
 ```
-both of which ouput
+both of which output
 ```
 [4, 6, 8]
 ```
 ## Infix calls
-The aforemention `add` function can also be used like
+The aforementioned `add` function can also be used like
 ```
 1 add 2
 ```
-which would yeild exactly what you expet, `3`.
-By default these are right associative, for example this would result in
+which would yield exactly what you expect, `3`.
+By default these are right-associative, for example, this would result in
 ```
 sub: a, b <- a-b
 5 sub 2 sub 1
 ```
-and result in `4` but you can make it left associative by instead making the call as
+and result in `4` but you can make it left-associative by instead making the call as
 ```
 5 sub' 2 sub' 1
 ```
 which would as expected return `2`.
 # Optional strictness
-By default all values in Sunlight are lazy but you can have strcit(they don't get full imediately evaluated, but they do get evaluated as soon as) values by creating strict types, these will nessacarily be memoized by all functions, they may or may not be wrappers
+By default all values in Sunlight are lazy but you can have strict(they don't get full immediately evaluated, but they do get evaluated as soon as) values by creating strict types, these will necessarily be memoized by all functions, they may or may not be wrappers
 ```
 type SMaybe <- !Just{a} | !Nothing
 ```
-This can both positively and negatively impact the performance of values of a certain types since memoization can be both bad and good.
+This can both positively and negatively impact the performance of values of certain types since memoization can be both bad and good.
 # Multiple files
-There are ways to use multiple files in a project, when using Sunlight-lang.
-This is the way to include standard library and use defined libraries, and it is
+There are ways to use multiple files in a project when using Sunlight-lang.
+This is the way to include the standard library and use defined libraries, and it is
 ```
 include "something.slt"
 ... actual code ...